 The judicial murder of sixteen-year-old Jane Grey, and no one ever pretended it was anything else, caused no great stir at the time, not even among the militantly protestant Londoners.
 Jane had never been a well-known figure, and in any case was too closely associated with the unpopular Dudleys and their failed coup to command much public sympathy.
 But there is a tradition that the oak trees in Bradgate Park were pollarded in a gesture of mourning and defiance when news of her beheading reached Leicestershire, and the story circulated that Sir Richard Morgan, the judge who had passed sentence on her, died in delirium the following year, crying Take the Lady Jane from me!
 Take away the Lady Jane!
 (Holinshed's Chronicles

-With one possible exception in the National Portrait Gallery, London (it is now generally considered to represent Queen Katherine Parr), there does not appear to be a single reliably authenticated portrait of Jane Grey in existence.
+With one possible exception in the National Portrait Gallery, London (NPG) (it is now generally considered to represent Queen Katherine Parr), there does not appear to be a single reliably authenticated portrait of Jane Grey in existence.
+In 2006 the NPG acquired a commemorative portrait, possibly dating from the 1590s, which is not authenticated but is thought to have been copied from an earlier portrait, perhaps taken from life.
 Much later paintings like the Execution of Lady Jane Grey

 by Paul Delaroche in London's National Gallery, and the various engravings which appeared in nineteenth-century biographies, all helped to perpetuate the image of gentle Jane, the protestant heroine, saint, and martyr, created for the edification of Victorian schoolrooms.
 The Victorians did, however, have some difficulty with her vitriolic denunciation of her first tutor, Dr Thomas Harding, who had cravenly returned to the Catholic fold, refusing to believe that such terms of vulgar abuse as deformed imp of Satan, or unshamefaced paramour of AntiChrist could have issued from the pen of an amiable young female (Nicolas, 22).
 But the brilliantly gifted child had developed into a forceful, passionate young woman, all her overflowing intellectual energy devoted to a total commitment to her religious ideology, and the reality of Jane Grey, sacrificial victim of realpolitik